zeroc-ice/ice-builder-xcode/README.md

 ### Generating Code using Xcode

 The builder compiles a Slice file whenever you build the project.
-The extension tracks dependencies among Slice files in the project and recompiles only those files that require it after a change.
+The builder tracks dependencies among Slice files in the project and recompiles only those files that require it after a change.